Victoria Nalongo Namusisi: Awards

+On 1 April 2023, Nalongo Victoria Namusisi received the African Humanitarian Award at the African Heritage Concert and Awards in Kigali Rwanda.

 In 2010, Namusisi was a recipient of the Nalubaale Medal – a medal "awarded to all civilian activists who have contributed towards the political development of Uganda either through armed struggle or civil disobedience and otherwise right from colonial times to date".
 Later on in May 2019, she received an Honorary Degree of Doctor of Humane Letters at Carlow University, Pittsburgh, Pennsylvania, which according to her organization's website was in "recognition of her humanitarian work with the vulnerable people in Uganda".

 Personal life

 Namusisi was married to the former General Secretary of the National Council of Sports, Martin Okoth, until 1984 when they separated.
 Together they had three biological children.